oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_monitored_resource_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The master key OCID and applicable only for property value type ENCRYPTION.
-Key OCID is passed as input to Key management service decrypt API to retrieve the encrypted property value text.</div>
+                                            <div>The master key should be created in OCI Vault owned by the client of this API.
+The user should have permission to access the vault key.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.key.oc1..xxxxxxEXAMPLExxxxxx</div>